comunica/Article-ISWC2023-SolidQuery/content/solid.md

 ### Requirements for query engines

-Instead of requiring all application developers to reinvent the wheel by manually discovering application-relevant elements within data vaults, this can be abstracted away behind declarative queries.
+Instead of requiring application developers to reinvent the wheel by manually discovering application-relevant elements within data vaults, discovery can be abstracted away behind declarative queries.
-This also makes applications robust against changes or additions within the Solid protocol, where this only requires changes within the underlying query engine, as the application's declarative query can remain unchanged.
+This makes applications robust against changes or additions within the Solid Protocol.
-As such, we consider query engines for finding data within and across data vaults.
+The application's declarative query can remain unchanged, whereas the underlying query engine can be updated to improve the result set.

 The [Solid protocol](cite:cites spec:solidprotocol) only establishes a minimal set of ground-rules to make data vaults and applications interoperable.
-Below, we list the requirements that query agents need to have for enabling query execution over data vaults.
+Below, we list additional requirements that query agents need <span class="rephrase" data-author="RV">for enabling query execution over data vaults</span>.
+<span class="comment" data-author="RV">Well, query processing is always <em>possible</em>.
+Maybe just not with great results.
+What do you mean exactly></span>

 1. **Mapping query to a sequence of HTTP requests**:
 Convert a query into a sequence of HTTP requests across data vaults.